confident-ai/deepeval/docs/docs/index.md

-# 🚅 Evals
+# DeepEval

-Evals provides a Pythonic way to run offline evaluations on your LLM pipelines so you can launch comfortably into production.
+DeepEval provides a Pythonic way to run offline evaluations on your LLM pipelines so you can launch comfortably into production.

 # Installation